dmzza/dmzza/_posts/2014-08-26-why-i-refuse-to-buy-a-car.md

 why it is so deadly.
 That's why I dislike driving a car.
 It's not because I'm afraid of an accident, it is just because it feels so unnatural and unpleasant.
 From a user experience perspective, driving a car in traffic is miserable.
 Worse yet, that miserable and frustrating human experience is usually the cause of traffic in the first place.

-Computers are far more well suited to drive amongst other human drivers, and even more well suited to drive amongst only other autonomous cars.
+Computers are far more well suited to drive amongst other human drivers and even more well suited to drive amongst only other autonomous cars.
 In the best case scenario, cars would be cooperate in both a distributed and centralized way.
 Distributed in the sense that each car would be responsible for its own safety,